 yourValues is one or more numeric values.
-A document returns only if the value in each of its instances of yourField equals one of the values in yourValues .
+A document returns only if the value in each of its instances of yourFieLd equals one of the values in yourVaLues .
 Separate the numbers with commas (there must be no space before or after a comma).
 FieldText queries which include commas and braces within the query have specific percent-encoding requirements.
-For information about percent-encoding, see FieldText, on page 302. yourField is the name of the field to match against.
-A document returns only if: it contains one or more instances of the field and the value of each instance equals a value in yourVaLues. it does not contain the field at all.
+For information about percent-encoding, see FieldText, on page 310. yourField is the name of the field to match against.
+A document returns only if: it contains one or more instances of the field and the value of each instance equals a value in yourValues.